-In crp mutant strains of Escherichia coli, lacking the catabolite gene activator protein (CAP also known as CRP), cAMP synthesis is substantially increased as compared to wild type strains regardless of the growth medium [Medline].
+In crp mutant strains of Escherichia coli, lacking the catabolite gene activator protein (CAP also known as CRP), cAMP synthesis is substantially increased as compared to wild type strains regardless of the growth medium [PubMed].
 This increase is also observed in crp mutant strains of Salmonella typhimurium [J Bacteriol].

 Increase in cAMP synthesis resulting in an overproduction of cAMP depends mainly on the activation of adenylate cyclase by phosphorylated Enzyme IIAGlc [Microbiology].

-In agreement with the proposal that cAMP synthesis in crp strains is mainly dependent on phosphorylated Enzyme IIAGlc, Takahashi et al. reported that Enzyme IIAGlc is largely phosphorylated in crp strains grown in rich medium [Medline].
+In agreement with the proposal that cAMP synthesis in crp strains is mainly dependent on phosphorylated Enzyme IIAGlc, Takahashi et al. reported that Enzyme IIAGlc is largely phosphorylated in crp strains grown in rich medium [PubMed].
 Interestingly, the same authors also reported that addition of a wild type strain cellular extract to a crp strain cellular extract stimulates dephosphorylation of Enzyme IIAGlc.
 Therefore it was concluded that, in wild type strains, proteins whose synthesis is dependent on the CAP-cAMP complex may promote dephosphorylation of Enzyme IIAGlc.
 Unfortunately such proteins were not identified.